-Did you engage in this type of behavior?
-If yes, please answer the following questions:
+Did yo u engage in this type of behavior?
+Yes No If yes, please answer the following questions: 1.
 Were any of the victims under the age of 18?
-If Yes:

-- a.
-How many were 12 years old or younger? - b.
-How many were 13 years or older? - c.
-What are/were the gender(s) of the victim(s)? - 2.
-How many of the victims were 18 years old or older? - a.
-What was the gender of the victim(s)? - 3.
-How many of the victims were strangers? - 4.
-How many of the victims were relatives? - 5.
-How many of the victims were intimate partners? - 6.
-How old were you when you started? - 7.
-How old were you the last time you did this? - 8.
-Why did you stop? - 9.
-During this time frame, how often did you engage in this behavior (e.g. 3 times per week)? .
-If this answer varies during different periods of your life, please identify those time periods (either by age or month and year) and then list the frequency for those time frames. - 10.
-Please write about engaging in this behavior, including if you purposely drugged or otherwise rendered someone incapable of stopping the sexual contact.
-You do not have to identify specific individuals, but please describe them as a general group and be clear regarding things like general ages, genders and where you would engage in this behavior.
-Detail is important so that you and your therapist can better understand the context(s) in which you engaged in these behaviors. - 11.
+If Yes: Yes No a.
+How many were 12 years old or younger? b.
+How many were 13 years or older? c.
+What are/were the gender(s) of the victim(s)?
+2. How many of the victims were 18 years old or older? a.
+What was the gender of the victim(s)?
+3. How many of the victims were strangers?
+4. How many of the victims were relatives?
+5. How many of the victims were intimate partners?
+6. How old were you when you started?
+7. 8.
+Why did you stop?
+9. During this time frame, how often did you engage in this behavior (e.g. 3 times If this answer varies during different periods of your • identify those time periods (either by age or month and year) and then list the free those time frames. equenc y for 10 .
+Please write about engaging in this behavior, including if you purposely drugged or rendered someone incapable of stopping the sexual contact.
+You do not have to iden individuals, but please describe them as a general group and be clear regarding general ages, genders and where you would engage in this behavior.
+Detail is importyou and your therapist can better understand the context(s) in which you engag behaviors. tify spe things tant so cific like that 11. .
 Did you take photos or videos while engaged in this behavior?
-Yes No If yes: - a.
-What did you do with those images once they were in your possession? - b.
-Where are they now? - 12.
-As of today, do you have an ongoing relationship with any of the people you committed this behavior against?
+Yes No If yes: a.
+What did you do with those images once they were in your possession?b.
+Where are they now?
+12. .
+As of today, do you have an ongoing relationship with any of the people you com mitted this behavior against?
 If so, please call your therapist now and schedule a time so you may discuss this further.